D'Anton Lynn: College

-Lynn played four seasons at Penn State.
-During his tenure in Penn State, Lynn recorded 162 tackles, 7 tackles for loss, 4 interceptions, 1 fumble recovery.
+Lynn played four seasons as a cornerback at Pennsylvania State University.
+During his tenure with the Nittany Lions, he recorded 162 tackles, 7 tackles for loss, 4 interceptions, 1 fumble recovery.
+He received honorable mention three times for the All-Big Ten team.

+In his freshman year, on October 11, 2008, he just had 2 tackles against Wisconsin and Penn State won 48-7.
+As a sophomore, he won the starting cornerback position.
+On October 31, 2009, he recorded 8 tackles against Northwestern as Penn State won 34-13.

 In his junior year, Lynn started every single game at cornerback.
 He finished the season with 75 tackles, 3 interceptions and 7 passes defensed.
 On September 11, 2010, he recorded 5 tackles in a loss to No. 1 ranked Alabama by the score of 24-3.
 The next game on September 18, 2010, he had 2 tackles and an interception against Kent State and Penn State won 24-0.
 On October 23, 2010, he record 10 tackles, one interception and 2 passes defended against Minnesota and Penn State won 33-21.

-In his sophomore year, he won the starting cornerback position.
-On October 31, 2009, he recorded 8 tackles against Northwestern as Penn State won 34-13.

-In his Freshman year, on October 11, 2008, he just had 2 tackles against Wisconsin and Penn State won 48-7.